Audience Targeting in Feature Flags

 1. When to set

-However, keep in mind that if you set the feature flag when it is on, targeting will be applied to that user immediately after the settings are saved.
+You can configure your targeting settings at any time.
+When a feature flag's status is off, all users will receive the false value.
+However, if you configure the feature flag while it is on, targeting will be applied to users immediately after the settings are saved.

 2. Default

-All users is the default.
-This means that all users, except for the targeted individual, are eligible for traffic allocation.
+The default setting is All users.
+This means that all users, with the exception of individually excluded users, are eligible for traffic allocation.

 3. Environment